marsdrums/test-tutorial/visual-quality/index.md

 $L_o(\mathbf{x}, \omega_o) = L_e(\mathbf{x}, \omega_o) + \int_{H^{2}} f_r(\mathbf{x}, \omega_o, \omega_i) L_i(\mathbf{x}, \omega_i) \cos(\theta) d\omega_i$

+> [!NOTE]
-Note: Many possible formulations exist for the rendering equation, but for the sake of this article, I'll just focus on the version for non-translucent materials.
+> Many possible formulations exist for the rendering equation, but for the sake of this article, I'll just focus on the version for non-translucent materials.

 If we go beyond the initial aversion to Greek letters one may have, we can break this function into pieces and discover that it's actually pretty simple and elegant.